 What Are Methanogens?

 Methanogens produce methane gas and can overgrow in the small bowel (intestine) or the colon (large intestine).
 So, the name Intestinal Methanogen Overgrowth is really more fitting.
 While methane is associated with constipation, hydrogen gas produced in excess with SIBO is associated with diarrhea.
+Methane gas slows transit time while hydrogen speeds it up.
+So when you have too many methane producers, you get constipation.

 Methanogens are present in and are an essential component of the intestinal ecosystem.
 Typically they’re kept in check by the other bacteria in your gut.
 That’s why it’s important to have diverse and good numbers of bacteria in your large intestine.